Forensic Psychiatry: Insanity Defence and Capacity

 The court also addressed the reliability question: the scientific validity of polygraph testing as a means of detecting deception is contested internationally, including by the American Psychological Association (APA) and the UK Polygraph Association, which have both noted that polygraph error rates in field conditions are substantially higher than in laboratory conditions, and that sophisticated subjects can learn to defeat the test.
 Brain-mapping presents distinct reliability issues because the P300 response that the technique interprets as recognition of crime-scene details can be produced by prior exposure to crime-scene photographs through news coverage rather than through participation in the crime.

 The Selvi ruling specifies that these procedures may be conducted voluntarily with informed written consent, but any evidence obtained from an unwilling subject is inadmissible.
+The broader framework for expert psychiatric evidence reaching a court, including the Daubert and Frye admissibility tests, is examined in the medico-legal expert in court topic.
 The ruling also specifies that even where consent is given, the evidence may not be used as a direct statement of fact (as testimony) but only as a lead to independently corroborable evidence.
 Confessional statements made during narco-analysis are inadmissible as confessions; they may be used only to discover material objects that are independently seized and whose discovery is documented on a panchnama.

 Internationally, the polygraph occupies different legal positions.
 In the United States, federal law generally bars the admission of polygraph evidence in criminal proceedings, though some states admit it by stipulation of both parties (Connecticut, Massachusetts).
 The UK permitted limited polygraph use for sex offenders on probation under the Offender Management Act 2007, but the polygraph is not used as evidence in criminal proceedings.
 Germany, France, and most EU member states exclude polygraph evidence.